azproduction/autopolyfiller/README.md

         'Object.newFeature': 'Object.newFeature = function () {};'
     },

-    // This feature is not available in
+    // This feature is not available in <list of browsers>
+    // For more examples see https://github.com/jonathantneal/polyfill/blob/master/agent.js.json
     support: {
         // For chrome 29 only apply Object.newFeature polyfill
         'Chrome': [{